 Even though busy Highway 101 lies right next to Washburne State Park, a bank of native plants shields campers from most road noise, so you hear the roar of the ocean instead of traffic.
 Sites are spacious, with some abutting China Creek, and elk are frequent visitors.
 Short hikes lead from the campground to a two-mile-long beach, extensive tidepools along the base of the cliffs, and a three-mile trail to Heceta Head Lighthouse.
 Just three miles south of the park are the Sea Lion Caves, where an elevator takes visitors down into a cavern for an insider’s view of the life of a sea lion.

-Campsites, facilities: There are 56 sites for tents or RVs up to 45 feet long (full hookups), seven primitive walk-in sites, two yurts, and a hiker/biker camping area.
+Campsites, facilities: There are 56 sites for tents or RVs up to 45 feet long (full and partial hookups), seven primitive walk-in sites, two yurts, and a hiker/biker camping area.
 Picnic tables, fire pits, drinking water, garbage bins, and a dump station are provided.
 Firewood and restrooms with flush toilets and showers are available.
 Leashed pets are permitted.

 Directions: From Florence and U.S. 101, drive north for 12.5 miles to the park entrance road (it is well signed, 10 miles south of the town of Yachats).
 Turn east and drive a short distance to the park.